Surface groups are flexibly stable

 \begin{definition*} The surface $S$ is \emph{flexibly geometrically stable} if for every $\varepsilon > 0$ there is some $\delta = \delta(\varepsilon) > 0$ such that any $*$-cover $X$ with $\beta(X) < \delta \mathrm{Area}(X)$ is $\varepsilon$-reparable. \end{definition*} Our main result can be reformulated in the language of $*$-covers.

-\begin{theorem} A closed hyperbolic surface is flexibly geometrically stable. \end{theorem} In the remaining part of this section we show that geometric stability implies algebraic stability in permutations, see Proposition \ref{prop:geometric stability implies algebraic stability} below.
+\begin{theorem} Every closed orientable hyperbolic surface is flexibly geometrically stable. \end{theorem} In the remaining part of this section we show that geometric stability implies algebraic stability in permutations, see Proposition \ref{prop:geometric stability implies algebraic stability} below.